City of Mulvane is accepting donations of school supplies to pay city fines

 MULVANE, Kan.
-(KSNW) – One Kansas town has found a unique way to celebrate Back-to-School and help teachers in their community.
+(KSNW) – One Kansas town has found a unique way to celebrate back to school and help teachers in its community.

 The City of Mulvane is accepting school supplies as donations to Mulvane Public Schools in exchange of a credited amount toward fines and fees.